ParsePort/parseport.github.io/docs/security/index.md

 The three server setups are fully decoupled, and have their own networks.
 All servers are behind a firewall with active intrusion prevention.

-**TODO** Deployments are fully automated, which minimizes the access to the data center, and minimizes error prone manual tasks.
+**TODO** Deployments are fully automated, which minimizes the access to the data center, and minimizes error prone manual tasks. **TODO** Azure DevOps setup, is still missing the last configuration.

 ### IaaS in Microsoft Azure
 Services that cannot be solely run with Windows in a HyperV environment, are hosted at Azure.
 At the current state the following services run in Azure: